Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Experiments

-\textbf{Step Size Schedule.} Similar to DPS, we replace the theoretical quantity $\mbf{S}_t$ for the conditional sampling step with $\frac{\kappa}{\norm{\phi_t(\mby) - \phi(\mc{A}(\tweedie))}{2}} \mbf{I}$ for a hyperparameter $\kappa$, which works well in practice.
-Using the intuition from \Cref{fig:approx_gap_ours} that the approximation gap is small in the initial steps of the reverse process, we set $\kappa$ large initially and decay it following a cosine curve.
+\textbf{Step Size Schedule.} In practice, we take $\mbf{S}_t$ to be a hyperparameter as opposed to being fixed as $(\sigma_y^2 \mbf{C}_t \mbf{C}_t^T)^{-1}$ in order to further control the effect of the approximation error.
+We adopt the choice that DPS makes where the step size is $\frac{\kappa}{\norm{\phi_t(\mby) - \phi(\mc{A}(\tweedie))}{2}} \mbf{I}$ for a hyperparameter $\kappa$.
+Using the intuition from \Cref{fig:approx_gap} that the approximation gap is small in the initial steps of the reverse process, we set $\kappa$ large initially and decay it following a cosine curve.